rkuplicki/LIBR_MOCD/README.md

 # LIBR_MOCD
 Repository for the LIBR Meth Opioid Cue Reactivity Database.

-This is in-progress, and not ready for download/use yet!
+This project contains two folders:

-Once complete, there will be three folders:
+analysis
-The individual subject responses and analysis characterizing the database.
+    Individual subject responses and analysis characterizing the database.

-The code behind the webserver that was used to collect rating data.
+StimTool-DCR
-The six task versions, implemented in psychopy.
+    The six task versions reported in the manuscript, implemented in psychopy.